Azure/azure-sphere-hardware-designs/P-MT3620RDB-1-6/README.md

 # Azure Sphere MT3620 RDB v1.6 Design and Production Files

+## Description

-This directory contains the design files for the MT3620 Reference Development Board (RDB).
+This project contains the design files for the MT3620 Reference Development Board (RDB) v1.6.
 These consist of the following:

 P-MT3620RDB-1-6 (Production).PDF contains the schematics and PCB layout.
 The schematics appear in the following order: